This website, at www.anglo-netherlands.org.uk, is intended :

 Neither the Society nor the Web-editor collects analytics data as provided by the likes of Facebook, Google Analytics and similar organisations.
 However, the CMS and the web-server do collect anonymous data which can be viewed in aggregated form, for example how many views each page received or which browser is most popular.

-In this respect, if an ip-address appears in a listing, that is not held to be personally identifyable, except to law enforcement agencies : ip-addresses are in short supply, thus allocated dynamically by your chosen ISP whenever you access the internet, and the information on who used which ip-address at a particular time is not available except on a need-to-know basis.
+In this respect, if an IP-address appears in a listing, that is not held to be personally identifiable, except to law enforcement agencies : IP-addresses are in short supply, thus allocated dynamically by your chosen ISP whenever you access the internet, and the information on who used which IP-address at a particular time is not available except on a need-to-know basis.